Deeper Understanding of Japanese Culture: Video Introduction to Manners for Tourists Visiting Japan

 TRADITIONAL BUILDINGS SCENE#05

 There are unique rules and etiquette when visiting Japanese shrines and temples.
-This video provides an easy-to-understand explanation of the procedure for visiting and the manners to follow within the temple grounds.
+This video provides easy-to-understand explanations of the procedure for visiting and the proper etiquette within the temple grounds.
 Enjoy a deeper experience while respecting traditional Japanese culture.

 Simplified Chinese version